apache/flink/docs/setup/config.md

 - `jobmanager.web.backpressure.refresh-interval`: Time after which available stats are deprecated and need to be refreshed (DEFAULT: `60000`, 1 min).
 - `jobmanager.web.backpressure.num-samples`: Number of stack trace samples to take to determine back pressure (DEFAULT: `100`).
 - `jobmanager.web.backpressure.delay-between-samples`: Delay between stack trace samples to determine back pressure (DEFAULT: `50`, 50 ms).
+- `jobmanager.web.ssl.enabled`: Enable https access to the web frontend.
+This is applicable only when the global ssl flag security.ssl.enabled is set to true (DEFAULT: `true`).

 ### File Systems